|Language:||English • français • italiano • português • español|

 - A Virtual Laboratory is not a physical segment in Visual3D but is equivalent to a physical segment to the effect that it has a Segment Coordinate System that can be used to represent the laboratory (or other objects) and has an associated surface model that can be animated as part of the scene.

 - A Virtual Laboratory is often used as the reference for segment angles (e.g. a segment relative to the laboratory) because it can accommodate the subject walking in a direction different from the laboratory coordinate system.

-Using the digitizing pointer in Real Time streaming mode.
+Using a digitizing pointer in Visual3D.

 - Working with c3d files

 - Correcting and relabeling markers that have been mislabeled

 - Force Platforms provide critical data for biomechanical analysis because they measure the interaction between the subject and the environment.
 If the subject is in contact with the floor, the joint forces, moments and powers have no physical meaning unless the reaction force data are included in the analysis.